Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step-by-step.md

 **Step 3: Implement Data Mapping in Data Preparation Function**

-In order to integrate data coming from OCB, it is necessary to understand how they will be structured in the FIWARE PySpark Connector.
-Its configuration file i
+A data preparation function is structured like the following one:
 ```python
 def PrepareData(entity):
     '''